 The "Day Tour" is most popular.
 It includes round-trip transportation to the island and the audio tour.

 Also popular and well-rated is the Night Tour, which includes extra activities - and is slightly more expensive,.
 Although a few areas that are open during the day are closed after dark, we think this is the best way to see the island and maximize your sightseeing time elsewhere.

 To see the two San Francisco Bay islands in one day, take the Alcatraz & Angel Island Tour will take you to Angel Island, too.

 - Don't be Fooled: The only way to tour Alcatraz is with the company called Alcatraz Cruises, leaving from San Francisco.
 Other bay cruise companies can take you by, but can't stop.
 Find all the details at Alcatraz Cruises.

 - Save Money: Anyone else selling an Alcatraz Island tour is re-selling tickets and may charge a processing fee.
 Save money.
 Do it yourself.

 - Reserve Tickets Ahead: Alcatraz tours are very popular and tickets sell out fast.
+The official brochures say tickets sell out as early as a week in advance in the summer and on holiday weekends.
 On a July Friday, I've seen them sold out until the following Tuesday.
 Get tickets online up to 90 days ahead or call 415-981-7625.